j5int/openpyxl2/doc/comments.rst

 .. warning::

     Openpyxl currently supports the reading and writing of comment text only.
     Formatting information is lost.
+Comment dimensions are lost upon reading, but can be written.
 Comments are not currently supported if `use_iterators=True` is used.

 Adding a comment to a cell